Fullchee/reminders-frontend/README.md

 ## TODOs:

+- switch to serverless functions
 - Nav: overflow menu for delete (3 step delete)
-- add TinyMCE
-- switch to
-  - add a new keyword from website
 - get the title from YouTube?
 - Hide the contents?
 - Cypress.io tests